okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authn/index.md

 <ApiOperation method="post" url="/api/v1/authn/credentials/change_password" />

-This operation changes a user's password by providing the existing password and the new password for authentication transactions with either the `PASSWORD_EXPIRED` or `PASSWORD_WARN` state.
+Changes a user's password by providing the existing password and the new password for authentication transactions with either the `PASSWORD_EXPIRED` or `PASSWORD_WARN` state

 * A user *must* change their expired password for an authentication transaction with `PASSWORD_EXPIRED` status to successfully complete the transaction.
 * A user *may* opt-out of changing their password (skip) when the transaction has a `PASSWORD_WARN` status.